-Prerequisites: ENGL 105 or ENGL 106, COMM 110, GEND 102 and 30 or more semester hours Description: This survey course investigates major movies, historical events, schools of thought, and developments in the history of film and mass communication.
+Prerequisites: ENGL 105 or ENGL 106 and GEND 102

+Description: This survey course investigates major movies, historical events, schools of thought, and developments in the history of film and mass communication.
 Through readings, lectures, and independent research, the student focuses on the relationships between history, technology, and media development and explores the impact motion media and mass communication have on society and the economy.
 Fall Semester, annually.
 Cross-listed with GEND 225.

-COMPUTER AND INFORMATION SCIENCES (CISC)
+COMPUTER AND INFORMATION SCIENCES